The Reasons and a history of abortion in our country.

 these are LIFE, Liberty and the pursuit of Happiness.”
 (Declaration of Independence).

-Those who believe that a woman has the right to choose what she wants to do with her body are right by the law.
+Editors note: Those who believe that a woman has the right to choose what she wants to do with her body are right by the law.
 What is lacking, in the understanding of the law, is the fact that what she has in her womb is another body which was created and endowed by his or her Creator with certain unalienable Rights.
-The woman and the abortionist have no right, under God, to destroy another person’s life. drm
+The woman and the abortionist have no right, under God, to destroy another person’s life.
+Not only that, but every baby has the right to life and is given a soul at the moment of conception by God.
+To believe other than that is heathen thought. drm

 Every human being “has the right to life, to bodily integrity and to the means